Love growing plants indoors? Some of the best indoor vines and climbers that are easy to grow are listed here. Must check out!

 Ivy is one of the best indoor vines.
 It can easily adapt to many light conditions.
 This fast-growing vine has evergreen foliage that remains green even in winters.
 Plant it in a container that is wide and shallow rather than narrow and deep.
 Keep the pot in a spot that receives bright indirect sun.

-Plants of the pothos family are easiest to grow and most of them can even grow without direct sunlight.
+Plants of the pothos family are easiest to grow, and most of them can even grow without direct sunlight.
 They become great houseplants for beginners.
-Attractive and hardy vine prefers bright indirect light and a draft free place.
+Attractive and hardy vine prefers bright indirect light and a draft-free place.
 It can grow in low light and needs moist soil.

-4. Betel Leaf Plant
+5. Betel Leaf Plant

-6. Creeping Fig
+7. Creeping Fig

-It’s a slow growing creeper with small, leathery dark green foliage.
+It’s a slow-growing creeper with small, leathery dark green foliage.
 Vigorous-growing, clinging, dense branches adhere to any surface and look enchanting.
 Be careful not to overwater creeping fig. Let the soil dry out before watering.

-7. Arrowhead Plant
+8. Arrowhead Plant

-This elegant vine like houseplant prefers to be in a spot that is bright, needs moderate watering.
+This elegant vine-like houseplant prefers to be in a spot that is bright, needs moderate watering.
 Allow the soil to dry out between watering spells and make sure not to overwater it, as it may lead to root rot.

 Also Read: Houseplants that are Harmful to Dogs

 Beautiful waxy foliage and fragrant flowers, hoya looks stunning when grown indoors.
 The plant has low watering needs and doesn’t mind if you forget to water it occasionally.
-The trailing stems of this plant is approximately a foot in length along with clusters of aromatic waxy flowers.
+The trailing stems of this plant are approximately a foot in length along with clusters of aromatic waxy flowers.

-9. String Of Pearls
+11. String of Pearls

 Black-eyed Susan vine can be grown indoors.
 Depending on your climate, this annual or perennial flowering plant can add a dramatic appeal to your rooms.
 Keep it near a window, where it receives a lot of sun.